• Skip to primary navigation

 • Dry-packed variety can have tougher skins and a chewier texture.

-• They are unseasoned without herbs, and to flavor recipes your way.
+• They are unseasoned without fresh herbs, so you can flavor recipes your way.

-• Some people try to approximate oil-packed tomatoes by soaking the dry-packed sun dried tomatoes in olive oil.
-It helps, but they still have a tougher chewy texture and need to be diced.
+• Some people try to approximate oil-packed tomatoes by soaking the dry-packed sun dried ones in olive oil.
+It helps, but they still have a tougher chewy texture and will still need to be diced.

 Store-Bought Oil Packed Sun-Dried Tomatoes